pachyderm/pachyderm/doc/docs/master/concepts/pipeline-concepts/datum/relationship-between-datums.md

 Let's now create a new commit and overwrite a file in `datum 2`, Pachyderm detects three datums.
 However, because `datum 1` and `datum 3` are unchanged, it skips processing these datums.
-Then, Pachyderm detects that something has changed in `datum 2`.
-Pachyderm is unaware of any details of the change; therefore, it processes the whole `datum 2` and outputs 3 files.
-Then, the following pipeline aggregates these data to create the following final result:
+Pachyderm detects that something has changed in `datum 2`.
+It is unaware of any details of the change; therefore, it processes the whole `datum 2(')` (here in yellow) and outputs 3 files.
+Then, the following pipeline aggregates these data to create the final result.

 ![Map Reduce](../../../images/parallel_data_processing_following_commit.png)